The Manufacturing Futures Institute (MFI) provides funding and support through a series of ongoing programs.

 The maximum project cost is $200,000, with most projects receiving approximately $100,000.
 The most recent requests for proposals were issued in November 2021, and awards were announced in February 2022.
-The next competition for seed funding is expected to be announced in September 2022.
+The next competition for seed funding will open October 17, 2022.
+Proposals are due November 11, 2022.

 Cost share for proposals

 MFI helps with cost share on promising proposals for federal funding that require mandatory cost share, subject to availability of funds.
 Generally, cost share from departmental and college sources is expected to be sought in parallel.
 Requests for cost share should be submitted to firstname.lastname@example.org.